rjruigrok/HackingScience/README.md

 ![example-scigen](screenshots/example-scigen.png)
 *Figure 2: Example result of an automatically generated paper by SCIgen*

-The approach for this project is not the same.
-The purpose of this project is to prefabricate a scientific survey based on an initial paper.
-The application will look for related work and references.
-The scientist will choose which of the related work should be included in the survey, and is able to change any content on-the-fly in LaTeX and BibTex.
-Faking productivity becomes easy, because the scientist does not need to look for any publications himself, but just needs to check which work should be included.
-Finally, a PDF survey is generated.

 ## Running the application
 * Clone the repository of HackingScience.